Seagate Technology (NASDAQ:STX) PT Raised to $88.00

-Seagate Technology (NASDAQ:STX) had its price target upped by Mizuho from $83.00 to $88.00 in a report issued on Tuesday, The Fly reports.
-Mizuho currently has a neutral rating on the data storage provider’s stock.
+Seagate Technology (NASDAQ:STX) had its price objective upped by analysts at Mizuho from $83.00 to $88.00 in a research note issued on Monday, Benzinga reports.
+The firm presently has a “neutral” rating on the data storage provider’s stock.
+Mizuho’s price objective indicates a potential downside of 5.88% from the stock’s previous close.

-Other equities research analysts also recently issued reports about the stock.
-Wedbush restated a neutral rating and issued a $62.00 price target on shares of Seagate Technology in a research note on Monday, March 22nd.
-Morgan Stanley lifted their target price on shares of Seagate Technology from $90.00 to $98.00 and gave the stock an overweight rating in a research report on Thursday, April 29th.
-Susquehanna reiterated a sell rating and set a $58.00 target price on shares of Seagate Technology in a research report on Friday, April 23rd.
-Royal Bank of Canada lifted their target price on shares of Seagate Technology from $52.00 to $61.00 and gave the stock a sector perform rating in a research report on Friday, January 22nd.
-Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell lifted their target price on shares of Seagate Technology from $75.00 to $85.00 in a research report on Friday, April 23rd.
-Four investment analysts have rated the stock with a sell rating, ten have issued a hold rating and ten have given a buy rating to the company’s stock.
-Seagate Technology currently has a consensus rating of Hold and an average price target of $79.75.
+Other equities research analysts have also recently issued research reports about the stock.
+Susquehanna Bancshares restated a “sell” rating and set a $58.00 target price on shares of Seagate Technology in a research note on Friday, April 23rd.
+Bank of America raised their target price on shares of Seagate Technology from $107.00 to $120.00 and gave the stock a “buy” rating in a research note on Thursday, May 20th.
+Stifel Nicolaus raised their target price on shares of Seagate Technology from $75.00 to $86.00 and gave the stock a “buy” rating in a research note on Monday, February 22nd.
+Barclays raised their target price on shares of Seagate Technology from $65.00 to $70.00 and gave the stock an “underweight” rating in a research note on Friday, April 23rd.
+Finally, Citigroup raised their target price on shares of Seagate Technology from $75.00 to $85.00 in a research note on Friday, April 23rd.
+Four equities research analysts have rated the stock with a sell rating, ten have assigned a hold rating and ten have assigned a buy rating to the company’s stock.
+The stock has a consensus rating of “Hold” and an average price target of $79.75.

-Seagate Technology (NASDAQ:STX) last posted its quarterly earnings results on Thursday, April 22nd.
-The data storage provider reported $1.48 earnings per share for the quarter, beating analysts’ consensus estimates of $1.18 by $0.30.
-Seagate Technology had a net margin of 10.02% and a return on equity of 65.10%.
-The company had revenue of $2.73 billion for the quarter, compared to the consensus estimate of $2.67 billion.
-During the same period last year, the company posted $1.38 EPS.
-The firm’s quarterly revenue was up .5% compared to the same quarter last year.
-As a group, equities analysts forecast that Seagate Technology will post 4.4 earnings per share for the current fiscal year.
+Seagate Technology (NASDAQ:STX) last issued its quarterly earnings data on Thursday, April 22nd.
+The data storage provider reported $1.48 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $1.18 by $0.30.
+Seagate Technology had a net margin of 9.80% and a return on equity of 88.26%.
+The firm had revenue of $2.73 billion for the quarter, compared to analysts’ expectations of $2.67 billion.
+During the same quarter in the prior year, the business earned $1.38 EPS.
+The business’s quarterly revenue was up .5% on a year-over-year basis.
+Analysts expect that Seagate Technology will post 4.78 earnings per share for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, July 7th.
-Stockholders of record on Wednesday, May 12th will be paid a $0.67 dividend.
-The ex-dividend date is Tuesday, May 11th.
-This represents a $2.68 annualized dividend and a dividend yield of 2.85%.
-Seagate Technology’s dividend payout ratio is currently 58.64%.

-In other Seagate Technology news, Director Stephen J. Luczo sold 100,000 shares of the business’s stock in a transaction on Monday, April 26th.
-The shares were sold at an average price of $92.13, for a total transaction of $9,213,000.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, SVP Katherine Schuelke sold 4,525 shares of the business’s stock in a transaction on Friday, March 5th.
-The shares were sold at an average price of $73.20, for a total transaction of $331,230.00.
+In other news, SVP Katherine Schuelke sold 4,525 shares of Seagate Technology stock in a transaction on Friday, March 5th.
+The stock was sold at an average price of $73.20, for a total transaction of $331,230.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Director Stephen J. Luczo sold 75,000 shares of Seagate Technology stock in a transaction on Thursday, March 4th.
+The stock was sold at an average price of $71.95, for a total value of $5,396,250.00.
 The disclosure for this sale can be found here.
-Insiders sold a total of 288,804 shares of company stock valued at $25,020,650 in the last quarter.
-0.97% of the stock is currently owned by company insiders.
+Insiders have sold 288,804 shares of company stock valued at $25,020,650 over the last ninety days.
+0.97% of the stock is owned by insiders.

 About Seagate Technology